duke-compsci290-spring2018/final-project-team-46/trails/README.md

    * calendar events

 CALENDAR:
--click on event to see details and edit
+*click on event to see details
+*edit details
 *click on day to add event
 *add hike scrolls you up?? or opens as modal

+extras:
+-similar hikes?
+-add image etc to a hike
 -drag and drop?

-extras:
-similar hikes?
-add image etc to a hike
+-zoom in on d3